Chewy with a crisp crust, these make for a great snack with a side of tangy mustard.

 - Turn machine on and off to pulse two times.
 Stop machine and remove lid.

-- While dough rests, lightly coat a baking sheet with vegetable cooking spray or shortening.
+- While dough rests, lightly coat a baking tray with vegetable cooking spray or shortening.

-- Use a wet nylon spatula to scrape the sides of the container, pulling the dough away from the container sides and into the center of the mixture.
+- Use a wet nylon spatula to scrape the sides of the container, pulling the dough away from the container sides and into the centre of the mixture.
 Replace lid.